English

 Summer

 In their final term at Parkside, Year 8 pupils will develop their study of Shakespeare in a way that excites, engages and inspires them.
 Shakespeare himself will be put on trial as pupils actively explore the play 'Macbeth' and ‘Romeo and Juliet’ focusing on characters and motivation, themes and ideas, author’s craft and performance.
-They will look at a variety of interpretations of the plays and consider why directors make the choices and alterations they do.
+They will look at a variety of interpretations of the plays and consider why directors make the choices and decisions they do.

 Shakespeare